solstice23/typst-ribbons/docs/manual.typ

 == Make a Custom Tinter

 You can create your own custom tinter functions by defining a function that takes the layouted data as input and returns the colored data.
 Layouted data is a dictionary that maps node ids to their properties, including position, size, and any other attributes added during the layouting process.
-To see the structure of layouted data, you can pass `debug: 2` to `ribbon-diagram` function to inspect the data after layouting.
+To see the structure of layouted data, you can pass `debug: 2` to `ribbony-diagram` function to inspect the data after layouting.

 Tinter function should iterate over each node in the layouted data, and set their `color` field to the desired color.